clij/clij2/reference.md

 Parameters (Java):
 ClearCLBuffer arg1, ClearCLBuffer arg2, ClearCLBuffer arg3, ClearCLBuffer arg4

-<a name="argMaximumZProjection"></a>
+<a name="applyVectorfield"></a>
-## argMaximumZProjection'
+## applyVectorfield'

-Determines the maximum projection of an image stack along Z.
-Furthermore, another 2D image is generated with pixels containing the z-index where the maximum was found (zero based).
+Deforms an image according to distances provided in the given vector images.
+It is recommended to use 32-bit images for input, output and vector images.

 Parameters (macro):
-Image source, Image destination_max, Image destination_arg_max
+Image source, Image vectorX, Image vectorY, Image destination

 Parameters (Java):
-ClearCLImage arg1, ClearCLImage arg2, ClearCLImage arg3
+ClearCLBuffer arg1, ClearCLBuffer arg2, ClearCLBuffer arg3, ClearCLBuffer arg4, ClearCLBuffer arg5

 <a name="argMaximumZProjection"></a>
 ## argMaximumZProjection'